Nanny Taxes in New Jersey

 Work agreements

 Families that employ household help must enter into a written agreement or nanny contract with any employee who works more than five hours a month.
-The contract must document work hours, wages, and duties.
+The contract must document work hours, wages, duties, and other employment matters.
+Employers must also notify employees of their rights under the Domestic Workers’ Bill of Rights.

 Meal and rest breaks